Cozy Peach Kitchen

 Can I make this without salt?

 You can use this blend in most recipes that call for taco seasonings.
-For example, my black bean enchilada casserole uses cumin, chili powder, and garlic powder.
-You can omit those spices and use 1-2 tablespoons DIY taco seasoning instead.
+For example, my vegetarian enchilada casserole uses cumin, chili powder, and garlic powder.
+You can omit those spices and use 1-2 tablespoons DIY low-sodium taco seasoning instead.

 • Toss with veggies like cauliflower, broccoli, carrots, bell peppers before roasting